How to become a professional tennis player

-Stroll past any municipal tennis court around this time of year and it may seem a little busier than usual.
+Stroll past any municipal tennis court over the summer months and it may seem a little busier than usual.
 The appeal of lifting one of the Wimbledon titles may never be stronger than during the fortnight the sporting world’s attention swivels towards SW19.

 But if you’re serious about one day joining the ranks of Serena Williams, Roger Federer, Angelique Kerber or Novak Djokovic, you have to be prepared to put a lot of work in to the task.
 That’s the advice from some legends of the game who now go behind the commentator’s mic at Wimbledon each year after careers on court which saw them impress the planet with their skill and ability.